!

 Frequently Asked Questions — Exclamation Mark in Morse Code

-To send a Exclamation Mark: long press, then short tap, then long press, then short tap, then long press, then long press.
-Punctuation in Morse code uses 5-6 signals.
+To send the exclamation mark: long press, then short tap, then long press, then short tap, then long press, then long press.
+Keep one unit of silence between each signal and three units between this character and the next.

 ✓ Copied!